minnojs/minno-quest/src/js/quest/API.md

 css 		| CSS object for the whole column.
-This is the place that you can control the column width (using the `width` property). stemCss		| CSS object for the column stem. required    | Require all subquestions in the column to be full
+This is the place that you can control the column width (using the `width` property). stemCss		| CSS object for the column stem. required    | Require all subquestions in the column to be full pattern     | (text or [regular expression](http://www.regular-expressions.info/)) Require all subquestions in the column to match the pattern.
+This validation method only affects input type columns.

 There are several column types at your disposal,